Resources for U.S. Veterans with Mesothelioma

 Senior Veteran Holding American Flag

 Today, nearly 30 percent of all mesothelioma lawsuits are filed by veterans of the United States Armed Forces.
 A mesothelioma diagnosis, the deadly cancer caused by asbestos, comes with many unforeseen complications.
-Chemical exposure veterans may have experienced through contaminated water or products on bases such as Camp Pendleton or Fort Ord could have also lead to deadly cancers.
-This is why we are dedicated to providing supportive services for veteran families including assistance with VA claims.
-Get veteran tailored legal help today and explore your options for financial compensation and cancer treatment.
+Chemical exposure veterans may have experienced contaminated water or products, and bases such as Camp Pendleton and Fort Ord could have also led to deadly cancers.
+This is why we are dedicated to providing supportive services for veteran families, including assistance with VA claims.
+Get veteran-tailored legal help today and explore your options for financial compensation and cancer treatment.

 What is Mesothelioma?